m1guelch/pasir/terraform/README.md

 # ⛓️ Terraform Infrastructure Configuration

-This directory contains the Terraform configuration files used to provision and manage the infrastructure required for this project into the Microsoft Azure Cloud.
+This directory contains the Terraform configuration files used to provision and manage the infrastructure required for this project into the **Microsoft Azure Cloud**.

 ## 🧱 Structure